jasper-zanjani/linux/docs/Applications/git.md

     git rebase --continue
     ```

-#### Directory ownership
+#### Create upstream repo
+:
+    Any local directory can be treated as an upstream as long as it is a bare git repository (conventionally with name ending in .git but this doesn't appear to be necessary).
+    Any such local repo can be cloned by using the **--local** option or using the **file://** protocol.

     ```sh
-    git config --global --add safe.directory $PATH
+    git clone --local /path/to/upstream.git

+    git clone file:///path/to/upstream.git
     ```

 #### tig
 :
     Provides a curses-based browser that allows you to navigate the commits in the current branch.
-    It is essentially a wrapper around `git log`, and therefore accepts the same arguments that can be passed to it.
+    It is essentially a wrapper around **git log**, and therefore accepts the same arguments that can be passed to it.
-    Tig's config is at **~/.tigrc**.
+    Tig's config is at **$HOME/.tigrc**.

     ```sh
     # Browse the commit history for a single file